fnagel/t3extblog/README.md

 Todo
 ------------

-TESTING!
+A lot of testing is missing.
+Help wanted!

-* ViewHelper for more marker
+* ViewHelper for removing / using MORE marker
 * Cleanup extension from extension builder files
 * Add documentation
 * Use translation instead of hardcoded messages

 IN WORK
-* BE Module for posts
+* BE Module for posts and comments

 FEATURES
-* BE Module for comments
 * Trackback / Pingback
 * Blogroll?
 * Hooks for list module when changing comments?